afeiship/react-rotate-audio/_README.md

-# react-rotate-disc
+# react-rotate-audio
-> A rotate disc icon for react.
+> A rotate audio icon for react.

 ## properties: